tungpatrick/food_recognition/README.md

 Once I have collected all the data, I built my model.
 This step could be found in my Jupyter [notebook](notebooks/Japanese Food Classification.ipynb).
 Because of the way I split my data, I only had around 300+ images per class for training, which isn't a whole lot.
 To mitigate this problem, I used Keras's ImageDataGenerator for image augmentation.
 This allowed me to augment the data on the fly and get better training results.

 I attempted several models include a base ConvNet model and other transfer learning models.
-For now, the best model I came down to is to use VGG16 transfer learning as a feature extraction.
-I fit my model with a RMSProp(lr=0.0002) optimizer first, and then fine-tuned it with a slower SGD optimizer.
+For now, the best model I came down to is to use MobileNet transfer learning as a feature extraction.
+I fit my model with a RMSProp(lr=0.0002) optimizer first, and then fine-tuned it with a lower learning rate.
 (Note: I am still working on getting better accuracies).

 ### Step 3: Inference

 With my current best model, I created a flask web application in the `web_app` folder that could be run with the code shown above.
-If you have another model that you'd like to test out, you can move your model into the `models` folder inside `web_app` and run it there.
+If you have another model that you'd like to test out, you can move your best model into the `models` folder inside `web_app` and run it there.